emanueldev1/qs_lib/npm_lib/README.md

-# qs_lib JS/TS wrapper
+# qs_lib JS wrapper

-Not all qs_lib functions found in Lua are supported, the ones that are will have a JS/TS example on the documentation.
+Not all qs_lib functions found in Lua are supported, the ones that are will have a JS example on the documentation.

 You still need to use and have the qs_lib resource included into the resource you are using the npm package in.